splatch/horizon-stream/doc/architecture/decisions/0004-create-new-monitoring-policy-service.md

   - Monitoring policies need knowledge of internal events, SNMP traps, individual metric names, and flows.
   - Synthetic transactions may be implemented alongside monitoring policies, bringing in even more information.

-Synthetic transactions are very similar to monitoring policies, but contain more Inventory knowledge and will directly trigger data collection tasks for Minions.
+Synthetic transactions are very similar to monitoring policies, but contain more Inventory knowledge and will trigger data collection tasks for Minions.
 The current requirements for alert-related configuration like rules and notifications are currently very similar or the same.
-The similarity of synthetic transactions to monitoring policies means we may want to include the two in the same microservice.
-The added responsibilities would likely be inappropriate to add to the Alert service.
+We may want to include the two in the same microservice.
+This might be too much responsibility for the Alert service if monitoring policies remained.

 ## Decision